Zapata County Vehicle Impound Guide

 After Retrieval

-Once you have your vehicle back, take these steps:
+Once you have your vehicle back, take these important steps:

-- Document any damage immediately: Carefully inspect your vehicle for any damage that may have occurred during the towing or storage process.
+- Inspect the Vehicle Immediately: Before leaving the impound lot, carefully inspect your vehicle for any damage that may have occurred during the towing or storage process.

-- Take photos: Take detailed photos of any damage.
+- Document Any Damage: Take detailed photos of any damage you find.

-- Report damage to impound lot manager: Report any damage to the impound lot manager immediately and file a written claim.
+- Report Any Damage in Writing: Report any damage to the impound lot manager in writing before you drive away.
+This creates a record of your claim.

 This guide is intended to provide general information and should not be considered legal advice.
-If you have been arrested for DUI in Zapata, it's crucial to consult with a qualified Texas DUI attorney as soon as possible.
+If you have been arrested for DUI in Zapata County, it's crucial to consult with a qualified Texas DUI attorney as soon as possible.
 They can advise you on your rights and options and help you navigate the legal process.